cncf/foundation/conformance-programs.md

     it on an ongoing basis, so that it continues to remain relevant and up-to-date as the project itself evolves.

+## Starting a conformance program

+If your project is interested in initiating a conformance program, we'd recommend starting by reviewing the materials linked from this document, and considering whether your project is at a stage where it would be a good fit.

+If your project wants to proceed, you can open up a GitHub issue in this repo or contact CNCF staff at info@cncf.io

+We can set up a conversation with LF staff to discuss the conformance program goals, begin drafting T&Cs and more.
+CNCF staff can also start the process of socializing the program with the CNCF GB, in preparation for a later GB vote on approving the program.

+Note that developing the conformance definition and self-testing tools can be the most time-consuming part of rolling out a conformance program.
+These will need to be ready with community consensus before the program can be considered by the GB for launch.
+You will likely want to discuss this with multiple participants from your community to see if there is alignment on moving forward.

 ## Additional resources